azurecitadel/azurecitadel/content/arc/servers/122-policies.md

     * Configure Windows Arc-enabled machines to run Azure Monitor Agent
     * Configure Windows Machines to be associated with a Data Collection Rule

-      > You will assign the second yourself.
+      > You will assign the second initiative yourself.

 ### Required Resources